ajscholl/gen-redux-webpack-plugin/Readme.md

   todos:
     type: Todo[]
     default: "[]"
+    # Optional attribute for state values we don't want to automatically expose
+    # to our components.
+If specified as true, the generated mapStateToProps method
+    # will skip this field.
+    internal: false

 # Each action needs to be handled by the reducer.
 We can either set a string of
 # code for each field we want to overwrite in the state or let the plugin generate